Dec

 “Paulie” Gets Pinstripes

 Oneil’s namesake appears in the 1993 Finest set as a member of the New York Yankees.
 Given the set’s focus on star players, his selection was somewhat perplexing at the time.
-The stats on the back of the card show a player with 96 career homeruns and a .258 batting average across the previous 8 seasons.
+The stats on the back of the card show a player with 96 career home runs and a .258 batting average across the previous 8 seasons.
 His 1991 season looked fantastic (5.3 WAR, 28 HR) but he otherwise did not put up numbers consistent with All-Star caliber play.
 He even pitched two innings for the Reds in 1987 (13.50 ERA).

 The Yankees had seen improvement from developing prospect Roberto Kelly, who appears as Bobby Kelly in the 1993 set.
 At age 27 the Yankees thought Kelly was topping out in terms of whatever he would do in baseball.
-They traded him to the Cincinatti Reds in exchange for the older (29) arm and slightly lower batting average of O’Neill.
+They traded him to the Cincinnati Reds in exchange for the older (29) arm and lower batting average of O’Neill.
 Somehow it worked.
 O’Neill would become part of four World Series championships over his 9 seasons in New York and hit over .300 for the remainder of his career.

 1993 Finest Refractor